-Description: Business Law will deal with the law as it applies to the business world.
+Description: Business Law will explore the law as it applies to the personal and business needs.
 A general overview of the legal system will be presented first.
 This will include how our constitution created our laws; what types of laws we have; how our court system (federal and state) works; privacy; juvenile; and what part ethics play in the law.
 The class will proceed into the different types of legal business organizations; contracts; the law of property; employment law; and law and finance.
 Throughout the semester, the class will be involved in several mock trials where students will play the parts of lawyers, criminals, defendants, plaintiffs, judges, jurist, and various court personnel.
 The cases used will go along with class lessons.

 - 1. Acquire a basic understanding of our legal system. - 2.
 Acquire a basic understanding of the legal forms of businesses. - 3.
 Acquire basic fundamentals of contracts, including elements, rights, and responsibilities. - 4.
 Learn the rights and responsibilities of property ownership. - 5.
-Become a constructive thinker. - 6.
+Develop a legal vocabulary. - 6.
 Acquire a basic understanding of how our court system works. - 7.
-Acquire a basic understanding of criminal law and torts. - 8.
+Acquire a basic understanding of civil law and torts. - 8.
 Acquire an understanding of what constitutes a crime and the crime each court handles. - 9.
-Participate in several mock trials.
+Participate in a mock trial.